raafat-hantoush/IH_RH_DA_FT_MAR_2022/Class_Materials/Case_Studies/Customer_Analysis_Case_Study/Activities.md

 - clean the number of open complaints and extract the middle number which is changing between records. pay attention that the number of open complaints is a categorical feature.
 - Filtering data and Correcting typos – Filter the data in state and gender column to standardize the texts in those columns
 - Removing duplicates
-- Replacing null values – Replace missing values with means of the column (for numerical columns)
+- Replacing null values – Replace missing values with means of the column (for numerical columns).
+Pay attention that the Income feature for instance has 0s which is equivalent to null values.
+(We assume here that there is no such income with 0 as it refers to missing values)

 ### Activity 2